annimation/hello-world/README.md

 # hello-world
 the one
+Hello peeplay!
-Hello peeplay, this is annimation.
+This is annimation.
 I think brown sugar is better tasting than white.